 - 11.1.1 Any construction works involving ground disturbance will pay due attention to the potential presence of unknown and recorded archaeological subsurface features or structures.
 To ensure this, the following measures will be put in place: - 11.1.2 Archaeological support will be provided by an Archaeological Consultant appointed by the Employer.
-Where applicable, the consultant will prepare a methodology for the identification, preservation and recording of archaeological remains at the site ('Written Scheme of Investigation' (WSI)).
-The contents of the WSI will generally be agreed with the Planning Authority's archaeologist. - 11.1.3 The services provided by the consultant will include a walkover survey of the precise locations of the wind farm's ground impacts (tracks, turbine bases, etc) prior to commencement of construction works.
+The consultant will prepare a methodology for the identification, preservation and recording of archaeological remains at the site ('Written Scheme of Investigation').
+The contents of the WSI will generally be agreed with the Planning Authority's archaeologist but will include as a minimum the requirements identified in the ES: - The forest clearance required for the construction of Turbine 9 would occur in close proximity to Sites 10 and 46-60 a cluster of shielings along the Allt Nan Creamh Burn.
+In order to prevent inadvertent damage to these shielings during clearance operations, all visible remains will be photographed, surveyed and fenced off under archaeological supervision, in advance of forestry operations. - The hut circle at Allt Naan Creamh (Site 3) and cup marked stone at Tangymoil (Site 13) will also be photographed, surveyed and fenced off under archaeological supervision in advance of forestry operations.
+Sites 3 and 13 are located within areas proposed for replanting and therefore the fencing of these assets will be maintained throughout the felling and re-planting periods. - Forestry operations in the vicinity of these known assets will be undertaken in a controlled fashion and monitored by the Ecological Clerk of Works (ECoW) and the appointed archaeologist. - To mitigate the potential for previously unrecorded assets to be impacted during the construction phase in the southern part of the site, an archaeological watching brief will be maintained on a representative proportion of ground-breaking works.
+The areas to be monitored will include all areas of peat >1 m and proposed borrow pit locations, all of which are located in close proximity to known heritage assets (Sites 14, 15 and 16). - 11.1.3 Depending upon the results of any watching brief works there is the potential that further works such as excavation and post-excavation analyses could be required. - 11.1.4 The services provided by the consultant will include a walkover survey of the precise locations of the wind farm's ground impacts (tracks, turbine bases, etc) prior to commencement of construction works.
 Any archaeological features identified will be fenced off / demarcated prior to commencement of construction works.
-Information on such areas will be included in the site induction / toolbox talks. - 11.1.4 A 'Contractors Guidelines' document will be prepared by the consultant, which provides brief and clear guidelines for all construction contractors undertaking any ground works including topsoil and overburden stripping, cable laying, turbine base foundations or access track construction.
-The guidelines contain details of arrangements for calling upon professional archaeological support (the Archaeological Consultant) in the event that buried remains of potential archaeological interest are discovered during the absence of a watching brief. - 11.1.5 As part of the WSI / Contractors' Guidelines' a call-out procedure will be put in place which should ensure the presence of an archaeologist on site, generally within 24 hours of a call-out. - 11.1.6 The Contractor familiarises themselves with the contents of the above documents and ensures that their contents is communicated to relevant staff, subcontractors and plant operators via the induction and toolbox talks prior to commencement of any ground works.
+Information on such areas will be included in the site induction / toolbox talks. - 11.1.5 A 'Contractors Guidelines' document will be prepared by the consultant, which provides brief and clear guidelines for all construction contractors undertaking any ground works including topsoil and overburden stripping, cable laying, turbine base foundations or access track construction.
+The guidelines contain details of arrangements for calling upon professional archaeological support (the Archaeological Consultant) in the event that buried remains of potential archaeological interest are discovered during the absence of a watching brief. - 11.1.6 As part of the WSI / 'Contractors' Guidelines' a call-out procedure will be put in place which should ensure the presence of an archaeologist on site, generally within 24 hours of a call-out.